 Jim Melikian (Popcorn Man) Scholarship

-Generously funded by alumnus Jim Melikian in honor of his company, The Popcorn Man, this scholarship will be awarded annually to a junior or senior public relations student who has displayed tremendous passion for the field and a healthy dose of good old-fashioned creativity.
+Generously funded by alumnus Jim Melikian in honor of his company, The Popcorn Man, this scholarship will be awarded annually to a junior or senior public relations student who has displayed a tremendous passion for the field and a healthy dose of good old-fashioned creativity.
 Students compete for this scholarship by developing and presenting a mock public relations campaign.

 Bernard Shepard Scholarship

 Dr. “Bernie” Shepard was a member of the Fresno State Department of Journalism for close to 30 years.
 He established and built the Public Relations Program in the Department and died in the late 1980s.

 This scholarship is funded by Dr. Shepard's former student Gary Simpson with the stipulation that during most years, half of each year's available money go to a journalism student and half to a public relations student.
 Bernie was a strong advocate of both fields, and Simpson wants people to know of Bernie's belief that a firm grounding in journalism is essential for success in PR.

 The scholarship is awarded to students who show excellent promise in their field of study and a demonstrated financial need.

 Josie Burriss, wife of the late Prof. Merlyn Burriss, created this scholarship in his honor shortly after his death in 2001.
 A World War II veteran, Burriss was a professor of Radio-Television Production for 37 years at Fresno State.

 The late Dr. Arthur Margosian was a member of the Department of Journalism for approximately 30 years before his retirement in the 1980s.
 He worked in journalism and public relations, and he headed the Public Relations Program after Dr. Bernard Shepard retired.

 This scholarship was established through donations received from the community and is awarded to a junior or senior majoring in public relations.